darkeclipz/wave-function-collapse/README.md

-# Wave form collapse demo
+# Wave function collapse demo

 This project contains a small example of the wave function collapse algorithm.
 The solver is rather straightfoward, because it randomly selects a tile.
 Because it is very simple, it can't handle occurences where there is no tile available.
 In this case a backtracking algorithm should be used, which we were to lazy to implement.